ricardoholmes/sorting-algorithm-visualiser/README.md

 ### Running The Program

-To run the software, follow these instructions:
+[Java](https://www.java.com/en/download/) is required in order to run the software.
+After installing, follow these instructions:

-- **Batch File (Windows)**: If you are using Windows you can run the software through the Windows GUI or through terminal (CMD or Powershell, unless you've installed an alternative).
+- **Batch File (Windows)**: If you are using Windows, you can run the software by double clicking the file or through terminal (CMD or PowerShell).

     ```bash
     ./sorting-algorithm-visualiser.bat [OPTION]